 (b) with respect to the dematerialised environment, be approved by the CSD and comply with the CSD rules; and

-(c) comply with the timetables as set out in paragraph 7.47 in respect of corporate actions.
+(c) comply with the timetables as set out in paragraph 2 of Schedule 4, Form A4 Requirements in respect of corporate actions.

 Timetables applicable to all corporate actions

-7.47 The following timetables, read with paragraph 18.1 of Schedule 18 of the JSE Listings Requirements, apply to the following corporate actions in respect of debt securities listed on the main board of the JSE:(a) …(unchanged); and
+7.64 Corporate actions in respect of debt securities listed on the Interest Rate Market of the JSE must comply with the timetables detailed in paragraph 3 of Schedule 4, Form A4.

-(b) …(unchanged).
+Section 8 The Listing Process

+Documents to be submitted on formal submission

-A new applicant making application for the approval by the JSE of the registration of a programme memorandum or, in the case of a foreign issuers, the JSE supplement or a listing of debt securities pursuant to an offering circular shall submit an application to the JSE through a debt sponsor or an designated person and in accordance with the debt market process document.
+8.3 A new applicant making application for the approval by the JSE of the registration of a programme memorandum or, in the case of a foreign issuers, the JSE supplement or a listing of debt securities pursuant to an offering circular shall submit an application to the JSE through a debt sponsor or a designated person and in accordance with the debt market process document.
 The JSE will not grant final formal approval unless the following documents, where applicable, have been submitted:

 (a) to (p) … (unchanged);